Stephen2004-art/kwetumall/backend/routes/activities.md

  -create a model called students
  -it will have fields name, yob and grade(eg. form 4) -add students routes that will apply crud on this model

+ -add a file called adminAuth.js on auth folder in routes -in adminAuth.js implement signin and signup using the adminModel